leewinder/ng2-dynamic-dialog/README.md

 <br>

 ## Change Log

+### x.y.z
+* The dialogs lock/unlock function now takes a boolean to indicate whether a lock should be instant or via a transition

 ### 1.0.0
 * Added callback owners, which allow a dialog callback to identify which object will be called next if Ng2DynamicDialogCallbackResult.CallSubsequent is returned.